Important announcement

 Registration information

-Any birth which occurs in Scotland must be registered within 21 days.
+A birth which occurs in Scotland must be registered within 21 days.
 The law allows a birth to be registered in any registration district in Scotland.

-Call our Customer Services on 0300 123 4510 from Monday to Friday between 9am and 5pm or call into any of our community hubs to arrange your appointment.
+Call our Customer Services on 0300 123 4510 Monday to Friday between 9am and 5pm or call into any of our community hubs to arrange your appointment.
 If you need to change or cancel your appointment please contact us as soon as possible.

 A child's mother or father/parent has a duty to register the birth.
 Where the parents are married to each other, only one parent need visit the registrar and either the mother or the father/parent may choose to register the birth.
 In the case of the death or inability of the mother or father/parent the following persons can register the birth:

-• Any relative of the mother or father/parent, if he or she is married to or in a civil partnership with the mother, being a relative who has knowledge of the birth;
+• Any relative of the mother or father/parent, if he or she is married to or in a civil partnership with the mother, being a relative who has knowledge of the birth

-• The occupier of the premises in which the child was, to the knowledge of that occupier, born;
+• The occupier of the premises in which the child was, to the knowledge of that occupier, born

-• Any person present at the birth;
+• Any person present at the birth

 • Any person having charge of the child.